AlttiRi/vue-gh-pages-deploy-config/README.md

 ## Vue.js GitHub Actions deploy config to GitHub Pages

-Vue.js example config for automatic builing and deploing of an application to GitHub Pages with GitHub Actions.
+Vue.js example config for automatic building and deploying of an application to GitHub Pages with GitHub Actions.

 What you need to do: